DukeSniper/NextcloudClientADMX/README.md

 # NextcloudClientADMX
 ADMX File for Nextcloud Desktop Client

 The Windows Nextcloud Desktop Client actually supports "pre-seeding" some config values using GPO.
-This repo aims to provide a usable ADMX file for that.
+This repo aims to (eventually) provide a usable ADMX file for that.

 The following settings are currently (as of 3.11.1) supported in the Client: